Orange County Attorneys Handling Change Of Child Custody Cases

 Our Orange County family law attorneys aggressively fight for parents who need to change a child custody order.
 We will immediately file your Motion with the Court and will request an emergency hearing if necessary.
 After the initial hearing we will use the discovery process to begin building your case.
 This can include the acquisition of financial records, phone records, drug testing, arrest records and police reports, as well as other relevant evidence.
 We will take steps to ensure that you are prepared for trial, that you will know what to expect from the process, and that you are put in the best possible position going forward.
 We understand the gravity of your situation and we will give it the attention it deserves.
 Contact us today to schedule an initial consultation.

-Our lawyers service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+Our lawyers service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.

 Quality legal representation for Orange County parents requiring a change of child custody